yohanchatelain/fmriprep/docs/workflows.rst

 Additionally, a list of 6-parameters (three rotations, three translations) per time-step is written and fed to the :ref:`confounds workflow <bold_confounds>`.
-Motion parameters are therefore calculated before any time-domain filtering, as recently suggested by [Power2017]_.
+For a more accurate estimation of head-motion, we calculate its parameters before any time-domain filtering (i.e. :ref:`slice-timing correction <bold_stc>`), as recommended in [Power2017]_.

 .. _bold_stc: